fritzo/pomagma/doc/README.md

 ## Benchmarking

+Full system profiling information is written to the `INFO` log.
+See [/doc/benchmarks.md](/doc/benchmarks.md) for the latest results.

-Pomagma has microbenchmarks available via
+C++ microbenchmarks are available via

     pomagma.make profile-misc

-as well as larger benchmarks for forward-chaining inference
+Larger benchmarks for forward-chaining inference are available via

     pomagma.make profile-surveyor
     pomagma.make profile-cartographer